What is breech position?

-There is often no clear reason why the baby did not turn head-down.
-In other cases, breech position might
+Most of the time, there is no clear reason why the baby did not turn head-down.

 What are the signs that your baby is in breech position?

-You probably will not be able to feel whether your baby is breech.
+You probably won't be able to feel whether your baby is breech.
 But if

 you are 36 or more weeks pregnant and think you feel the baby’s head pressing

-high up in your belly and/or you feel kicking in your lower belly, see your
+high up in your belly or you feel kicking in your lower belly, see your

 doctor for an exam.